Therapy for parents raising children with disabilities.

 Parenting is hard, but parenting children with disabilities is much more complex.

 Children with special needs and intellectual/developmental disabilities (I/DD) present significant and unique challenges that require their parents to navigate a complicated child-rearing path.
 In order to care for your family, you engage in exhausting struggles, endless problem-solving and unrelenting advocacy, stretching yourself beyond your limits to be present for all your children.
-Meanwhile, anxiety about the future is always present.
+Meanwhile, anxiety about the future is a constant worry.

 Parents of children with I/DD often feel like they live in an alternate universe from others because life is simply harder.
 The ongoing stress complicates relationships and increases risks of experiencing depression, anxiety and loneliness.